Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 import { Auth } from 'aws-amplify';
 ```

-- We will replace the existing on-submit code-block with:
+- We will replace the existing resend code-block with:
 ```
 const resend_code = async (event) => {
   setErrors('')